NiyatiMPatel/SkillSwap/README.md

 - Protected API routes
 - Request/response interceptors for token management
 - Auto-logout on 401 errors
+- Complete data cleanup on logout (localStorage cleared)
-- Input validation on client and server
+- Input validation on client and server (Formik & Yup)
 - CORS configuration
 - Helmet security headers
+- User data isolation (users can only access their own data)

 ## 📱 Responsive Design

 The app is fully responsive and optimized for:

 - Desktop (1024px+)
 - Tablet (768px - 1023px)
 - Mobile (320px - 767px)